 - Align with one (or more) of the Creative Informatics Cluster core challenges:

 - How can Data Driven Innovation support access and engagement to new audiences and markets?

 - How can Data Driven Innovation support the development of new modalities of experience?

 - How can Data Driven Innovation unlock hidden value in archives and data sets?

 - How can Data Driven Innovation reveal new business models for the creative industries?

-- Represent genuine Research and Development around data and/or data driven technologies in the creative industries.
+- Represent genuine R&D around data and/or data driven technologies in the creative industries.
 This can include innovative application of more established tools, techniques, approaches or business models in new contexts (or to different sectors), or as new types of offerings or business models.

 - Have the potential to be developed into a commercial/income generating product.

 - Be deliverable in the course of a residency of (usually) 3-12 months.
 For Round 7, we ask projects to be deliverable within 3 – 9 months.